ahomtsov/FrameEpamCareers/README.md

 The query branch contains a query/state approach to the framework implementation.

 Prerequisites:
-Install NodeJs on your OS and set up all required environmental variables.
+1. Install NodeJs on your OS and set up all required environmental variables.
-Use cmd command "npm i" from folder "FrameEpamCareers".
+2. Use cmd command "npm i" from folder "FrameEpamCareers".
-After that use cmd command "npm run update" from folder "FrameEpamCareers".
+3. After that use cmd command "npm run update" from folder "FrameEpamCareers".

-Getting Started
+Getting Started:
-Use cmd command "npm test" from folder "FrameEpamCareers".
+1. Use cmd command "npm test" from folder "FrameEpamCareers".

 Authors:
 Anton Khamtsou